MegaArman/toscanini/API/readme.md

 ### Other
  package.json files may have scripts you can invoke via 'npm run _scriptname_'

-## ScoreSearcher.js
+## ToscaniniAnalyzer.js
-const scoreSearcher = ScoreSearcher(musicXML); //create a ScoreSearcher instance from musicXML
+const toscaniniAnalyzer = ToscaniniAnalyzer(musicXML); //create a ToscaniniAnalyzer instance from musicXML

 The brains of the Toscanini system.
 Currently has the following queries: